klavinslab/protocols_aquarium_1_0/assays/SDAc_sigma_assay.md

 4. Add 1 mL M9 no carbon and pipette vigorously to resuspend pellet.
 Take care to not contaminate pipette body.
 5. Transfer 1 uL resuspended culture to 1 mL M9 0.4% cellobiose culture volume and incubate at 37 C.
 **Prepare to sample cell state in 12 hours.**
-6. In a yellow Phenix 96-well plate, add 200 uL PBS to odd columns 5, 7, 9, and 11 using a multichannel pipettor.
+6. In a yellow Phenix 96-well plate, add 200 uL PBS to all odd columns using a multichannel pipettor.
-7. Add 50 uL PBS to even columns 6, 8, 10, 12.
+7. Add 50 uL PBS to all even columns.
 8. Transfer 2 uL of each resuspended well to appropriate well in table below for cytometer sampling.

 Day 3 Morning (9 am)